FollowTheProcess/git-rekt/README.md

 [![GitHub](https://img.shields.io/github/v/release/FollowTheProcess/git-rekt?logo=github&sort=semver)](https://github.com/FollowTheProcess/git-rekt)
 [![CI](https://github.com/FollowTheProcess/git-rekt/workflows/CI/badge.svg)](https://github.com/FollowTheProcess/git-rekt/actions?query=workflow%3ACI)

-A profoundly unhelpful git extension

 > [!WARNING]
-> **Git Rekt is in early development and is not yet ready for use**
+> **Git Rekt is in early development and is not yet ready for use... or is it 👀**

 ## Project Description

+An profoundly unhelpful git extension, try it and see!

 ## Installation